-- Founded in 1957, we have a history of helping women rebuild their lives that spans nearly 60 years.
+- Founded in 1957, we have a history of helping women rebuild their lives that spans 60 years.

 - Our unique WholeLife® program addresses six areas of wellness – emotional/mental, physical, fiscal, social, vocational and spiritual – and provides an opportunity for women to create a balanced and rewarding life.